-The calculations I have done are based on single question- how much would storage of “complete worldwide stamp collection” (of approx. 530,000 stamps) cost?
-It must be noted that my figures are not absolute.
+The question I was most keen to find an answer was how much would storage of “complete worldwide stamp collection” (of approx. 530,000 stamps) cost?
+Before you read on, I must warn that my figures are not the absolute truth.
 Each collector will have their own preferences on how tight/loose stamps should be placed, what kind of quality paper to use etc; these all will affect on costs… But IMHO the numbers I have do give a good and valid comparison point if using “average” archival quality products/solutions for storage.

-Another criterion I put weight on my “research” was ease of use and archivability… Stock books, cards and pages do shine in all metrics: you just need to put stamps inside the strips found on page/card and focus on collecting.
-It couldn’t be any simpler… Stamp hinges and mounts used in stamp album pages are IMO good for small scale use, but half million items is IMO simply too much “challenge” for them.
+Another criteria I put heavy weight on my comparison was ease of use… In my humble opinion, stock books, stock cards and stock pages do outshine other alternatives by all metrics.
+You just need to put stamps inside the strips found on page/card and focus on collecting.
+It could not be any simpler… Stamp hinges and mounts used in stamp album pages are IMO good for small collections, but they don’t really scale up.

-Based on these results, I’m pretty sure my collection will be housed in traditional (white-page) stockbooks even in upcoming years.
-If I didn’t have to worry about the budget, then I would very likely convert to stock pages (and binders).
+Based on these results, I am sure my collection will be housed in traditional (white-page) stockbooks even in upcoming years.
+If I did not have to worry about the budget, then I would very likely convert to stock pages (and binders).
 But almost threefold cost difference compared to stock pages is IMO simply too much for minor enhancements in usability.

 Sign-up to SCB newsletter and get notified when new articles like the above are published at Stamp Collecting Blog.
 The email-newsletter is sent to Your inbox one to four times a month, and it contains a summary of new entries and discussions on the blog, as well as a short behind the scenes editorial.